Discrimination Under Vermont Law

-The Federal government as well as the state of Vermont have enacted laws which make it illegal to discriminate based on specified protected characteristics.
-Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Williston can be held liable under various state and federal laws.
+The Federal government as well as the state of Vermont have enacted laws which make it illegal to discriminate based on defined protected characteristics.
+Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Williston may be held liable under various state and federal laws.

 How Does Employment Discrimination Occur?

-Employment discrimination occurs if an employer treats you wrongly because of your membership in a legally protected category.
-Employers may not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
-The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to prevail on a discrimination claim in Williston, Vermont.
+Employment discrimination occurs when an employer treats you wrongly because of your membership in a legally protected class.
+Employers can not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
+The plaintiff must prove that their employer intended to treat them unfairly because of their protected status in order to succeed on a discrimination claim in Williston, Vermont.

 How can Employment Discrimination be Proven in Vermont?

-Employment discrimination claims have complicated filing procedures, because they involve pursuing the claim with specific agencies.
-Lawyers in the city of Williston, Vermont may direct you in filing your claim on time, and while your case is pending, they can help you pursue additional remedies that might be available for you.
+Employment discrimination claims have complicated filing procedures, because they involve pursuing the claim with particular agencies.
+Lawyers in the city of Williston, Vermont may direct you in filing your claim on time, and while your case is pending, they can help you pursue further remedies that might be available for you.